SlugBot/web/patch_notes.md

 ### Bug Fixes
   - Fixed pvp roll when one member has a negative balance.
   - Fixed some TRANSFER processes not removing themselves.
+  - Fixed SlugBot trying to remove transfers to SlugBot.

 *****************************